-- The practice offered an in house counselling service available to all patients. - Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and had a safeguarding lead and deputy. - The practice held a register of patients living in vulnerable circumstances including housebound patients and also the carers of these patients.
+Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and had a safeguarding lead and deputy.
+Good

-- The practice worked with multi-disciplinary teams in the case management of vulnerable people. - Staff knew how to recognise signs of abuse in vulnerable adults and children. - Practice patients had disabled access to the building and car parking.
+- The practice held a register of patients living in vulnerable circumstances including homeless people and also the carers of these patients. - The practice nurse worked close to educate and improve access to the most vulnerable patients. - The practice worked with multi-disciplinary teams in the case management of vulnerable patients. - Staff knew how to recognise signs of abuse in vulnerable adults and children. - Practice had disabled access and car parking